Micropropagation - Plant Tissue Culture

 I'll make another round of cultures sometime this week or weekend!

-Much love! :love:
+Much love! :Love:

 Cultures are jarred.
 Good work my gypsy friend.

-Hiya Sue! :hug:
+Hiya Sue! :hugs:

 These are some of the same jars I use in my Mycology hobby lol.
 The tape on the lids is covering injection holes.
 Otherwise it would not be needed.
 The half pint jars are of a design called the PF Tek in the fungal places of the internet.
 They double up nicely for culturing. :)